 James Beckett’s fifth solo exhibition at the gallery, in what has become an over a decade-long collaboration.

-For this installation, James Beckett sheds light on engineer/entrepreneur Max Himmelheber, and his rather ill fated contribution toward the fledgling environmental movement – namely chipboard.
-The work outlines various iterations of the material through time, as basis for a more sinister investigation into its contemporary presence.
+For this installation, James Beckett sheds light on engineer/entrepreneur Max Himmelheber, and his rather ill-fated contribution toward the fledgeling environmental movement – namely chipboard.
+The work outlines various iterations of the material through time, as the basis for a more sinister investigation into its contemporary presence.
 James Beckett is known for his projects concerning industrial and architectural histories, often incorporating artefact toward absurd and romantic results.

 James Beckett’s installation draws from such idiosyncrasies of Himmelheber’s biography, along with various products of the material itself.
 There is, for example, a visible decay that forms the backbone of this installation, which is rendered in chipboard harvested from the streets.
 The humbled bodies of former kitchens, prefab wardrobes, TV stands and beds reflect a state of both discard and exhaustion.
 Further details of architectural reproduction, publications and artefacts explore this sentiment, including a collection of original experimental chipboard plates from the Himmelheber archive, dating back to c.
 1945 – 1957.

 Employing techniques and aesthetics of museums, the display builds these layers to unpack and decontextualize the consumer product, and with it an extended range of socioeconomic and environmental concerns.
 At the seeming end of an era, this approach can be seen as a form of redemption through a consideration, re-ordering and caring for goods.